This article has been superseded by a more recent survey.

 What are Bookmaker Margins?

-When a bookmaker sets the odds for a market they first estimate the probability of each possible outcome.
-For example, in a market on a coin toss winner, the bookmaker will assume the probability of Team X winning is 50%.
-When using decimal odds, the fair odds for the wager equal the reciprocal of the bookmaker’s estimated probability, in this case 1 / 0.50 = 2.00.
-To fund their operation, the bookmaker adjusts these odds downward to create a profit margin for the market.
-For example, typical bookmaker odds on Team X winning a coin toss are 1.91.
-The difference between the published odds (1.91) and the fair odds (2.00) is the bookmaker margin.
+When a bookmaker sets the odds they first estimate the probability of each possible outcome.
+In a coin toss, for example, the bookmaker will assume the probability of Heads is 50%.
+When using decimal odds, the fair (true) odds equal the reciprocal of the bookmaker’s estimated probability, in this case 1 / 0.50 = 2.00.
+To fund their services, the bookmaker adjusts these odds downward to create a profit margin.
+Typical odds on a selection with a 50% chance of winning are 1.91.
+The gap between the bookmaker’s odds (1.91) and the fair odds (2.00) is due to the bookmaker margin.